Eukarya-est/CT-Engineering-Helium/README.md

 # Helium
-## simple web app for product option key comparison with vanilla JS
+## simple web app for installed option key verification with vanilla JS

 Excel macro is dull and has minor breakdowns and necessary for Excel. \
 So this web app replace for Excel macro anywhere that can use a browser.